Kieran McKenna: Why Ipswich manager is in demand this summer amid links to Brighton, Chelsea and Manchester United

 Chelsea, Brighton and possibly Manchester United are interested in hiring Kieran McKenna as their new manager; the Ipswich Town boss has secured back-to-back EFL promotions, with the club now in the Premier League; Sky Sports takes a look at why the 38-year-old is in demand...

-Kieran McKenna is wanted man this summer - for all the right reasons.
+Kieran McKenna is a wanted man this summer - for all the right reasons.

-Sky Sports News has revealed McKenna is a candidate for the vacant Chelsea and Brighton jobs while he would also be in the running if the Manchester United job becomes available.
+Sky Sports News has revealed McKenna is a candidate for the vacant Chelsea and Brighton jobs, while Man Utd officials have met with representatives of the Ipswich boss.

 Ipswich are aware of the links but they have received no official approach from any club.
 They will do their best to keep hold of McKenna and plan to hold talks about his future.